Gaurdian23/ScientificExperimentation/README.md

-Scientific-Experimentation
+Scientific Experimentation
 ==========================
-Copyright � 2013-2014 by The Phoenix modding team
+Copyright © 2013-2014 by The Phoenix modding team
 See LICENSE for details

 Have you ever wanted to transform a creeper into a teleporting ticking time bomb?
 Have you ever wanted a suit that